 Neither Rachel nor I could resist the soft spring rolls ($3.95 for two), which were the highlight of the meal.
 The thin, translucent, pale rice skins were filled with vermicelli noodles, pork, lettuce, fresh mint, and shrimp, the shrimp carefully positioned so that it was visible through the delicate wrapper.
 The rolls are served with a spicy delicious peanut sauce for dipping.
 The cool crunchiness of the lettuce and mint is a great complement to the rich pork and shrimp flavors.
 And I just love UN-fried spring rolls -- they make for a much lighter appetizer.

 For the main course, I had a giant steaming bowl of Pho, a traditional rice noodle soup served with a side of bean sprouts, basil, lime, and hoisin sauce.
 According to their menu, this is a traditional breakfast meal.
 It makes a tasty lunch as well.
 This version featured large medallions of thinly sliced rare beef in a clear broth.
-It was a little tricky tackling the meat with chopsticks -- it had a tendency to slip free of my grip and splash back down into the soup, but it was worth the minor mess.
+It was a little tricky tackling the meat with chopsticks -- it had a tendency to slip free of my grip and splash back down p, but it was worth the minor mess.
 The broth was rich and salty, and the beef was a little on the chewy side, but flavorful.

 Rachel ordered the fried tofu, which I found to be bland.
 It came with plenty of hoisin sauce for smothering, which helped to give it a little kick.